 Piloting Multiple-Benefit Investment Packages through forest/landscape restoration and REDD+ in Rwanda for scaling up in Africa

-As of: September 2020
+As of: October 2021

 State of implementation/results

-- The project contributed to the construction of a modern permanent nursery of 943 m2, which will allow the Tree Seed Center to supply seedlings of priority species to meet the demand for seedling for tree planting programs and train the actors involved in tree-seed value chain on proper techniques for seedlings production.
+- The project contributed to the construction of a modern permanent nursery of 943 square meters, which will allow the National Tree Seed Center to supply seedlings of priority species to meet the demand for tree planting programs and train the actors involved in the tree-seed value chain on proper techniques for seedlings production.

-- Contribution to the improvement of quality of seeds collected by the TSC due to the local technician appointed at TSC to work day to day with staff and serve as a technical coach in seed handling.
-812 kg of seed collected between October and December 2019 have been inspected for quality assurance.
+- Contribution to the improvement of quality of seeds collected by the National Tree Seed Center through the appointment of the local technician to work day to day with staff and serve as a technical coach in seed handling.
+812 kg of seeds collected between October and December 2019 have been inspected for quality assurance.